 Look for potential avenues to reduce your costs.

-Consider choosing a practice comparable in size to your business.
-Sometimes smaller practices suit smaller businesses.
+Find out how many partners there are, and consider choosing a practice comparable in size to your business – sometimes smaller practices suit smaller businesses.

 What sort of access will I have to the data you hold about my business?

-A professional will subscribe to research journals and services.
-Even if you've never heard of them, flick through and see if they seem up-to-date.
+A professional will subscribe to research journals and services, so ask to look at these.
+Even if you've never heard of them before, flick through them to check if they're up-to-date.